 An important point that the survey discovered is that customer expectations had not changed from previous years.
 Yet the strides made by medical aid providers towards improving satisfaction are almost negligible.
-The fact that no medical scheme in the country is meeting the expectations of policyholders means there is a gap in the industry that can be exploited.
+The fact that no medical scheme in the country is meeting the expectations of policyholders means there is a gap in the industry ready for exploitation.
 Schreuder believes that anyone innovative enough to come up with products that address these expectations at an individual level stands to gain.

-Having said that, there are some firms which were surveyed that did improve their individual satisfaction indices.
+Having said that, there are some firms which in the survey that did improve their individual satisfaction indices.
 Discovery Health and Medihelp both improved their scores by two points from the previous survey.
-By contrast, some like Momentum and Liberty Health which were found to be below the industrymean, did drop points.
+By contrast, some like Momentum and Liberty Health which were below the industry mean, did drop points.

 * How to choose a medical aid scheme – click here for YouTube video